developer-zebra/developer-zebra-site/src/stagenow/2-10/gettingstarted/index.md

 * MX Version - The version of MX used when creating the profile.

-* Connection Type - How StageNow connects to a network (MX 6.X only).
+* Connection Type - How StageNow connects to a network (MX 6.x and higher).

 * RD - Indicates whether the profile is RD enabled, i.e., whether RD bar codes can be printed from this profile.